Encarnacion, Chicago's poor defense boost Indians to 9-6 win | WHIZ News

 The Indians loaded the bases on a force play, a single and a walk, ending starter Dylan Covey’s day.
 Luis Avilan retired Jose Ramirez on a popup.

-Volstad entered the game but right fielder Daniel Palka, shaded toward right-center, couldn’t make a sliding catch of Encarnacion’s fly ball that landed near the foul line.
+Chris Volstad entered the game but right fielder Daniel Palka, shaded toward right-center, couldn’t make a sliding catch after getting his glove on Encarnacion’s fly ball that landed near the foul line.

 Jace Fry faced Alonso, who doubled to center for a 6-5 lead.
 Moncada booted Melky Cabrera’s ground ball to score another run.